THEOplayer/documentation/theoplayer_versioned_docs/version-v4/how-to-guides/12-license/00-introduction.md

 Our iOS SDK allows configuring the license via Info.plist keys, which could be either `THEOplayerLicense` or `THEOplayerLicenseUrl`.

-- `THEOplayerLicense` must be an obfuscated license string
+- `THEOplayerLicense` must be a license string
 - `THEOplayerLicenseUrl` must be a valid URL to a license server

 The license defined in the player configuration has higher precedence than the license provided in the `Info.plist`.
 If neither of these are defined, then the built-in license will be used.